Cidekar/laravel-simple-feature-flags/readme.md

 <p align="center"><img src="https://user-images.githubusercontent.com/4164072/217960315-cbb6dcd6-a84a-4222-976e-8e3656e146a2.png" width="500" height="217"></p>

 # Introduction
 Laravel Simple Feature Flags provides one approach to securing your application's features.
 By assigning our middleware to your application's route, the feature flag middleware receives a flag name argument and verifies the route is ready to receive traffic.
-An HTTP access denied response is returned is by default.
+An 403 HTTP access denied response is returned by default.

 ## Motivation
 Feature flags are not a novel concept and several packages already exist.
 Laravel Simple Feature Flags aims to make securing features via routes dead-simple.
 Create a flag, add it to your route middleware, and manage it through the CLI.